Available Florida Deeds

 Lady Bird Deed

 A Lady Bird Deed is a unique form of deed created by statute in the State of Florida, and a powerful tool to avoid probate.
 With the Florida lady bird deed, you give yourself a life estate interest in your property and appoint remaindermen to become owners immediately upon your death.
 A life estate is a right to live in the property until your death.
 Remaindermen are like beneficiaries of your estate, who have a future ownership interest.
-What makes Florida lady bird deeds so valuable is that you retain full interest in the real property.
+What makes Florida lady bird deeds so valuable is that you retain full interest in the real property for your lifetime.
 As the life tenant you reserve for yourself the right to sell, encumber, and otherwise do as you please with the real estate during your lifetime, and without and knowledge or consent of the remaindermen.
 You may also change the remaindermen at any point in time or even revert the whole interest back to yourself.